 The Company has a single customer, Terelion, LLC (see Note 19 for additional details), that accounts for approximately 12% and 17% of down hole product sales for the years ended December 31, 2024 and 2023, respectively.
-The loss of any significant customer or contract could have a material adverse short-term effect; however, it is not likely that the loss of any significant customers could be replaced by other customers with similar terms and conditions.
+The loss of any significant customer or contract could have a material adverse short-term effect; however, it is not likely that the loss of any significant customer or contract would materially impact the Company's performance as such customers could be replaced by other customers with similar terms and conditions.
 No other customers accounted for more than 10% or more of the Company's revenue for the year ended December 31, 2024 or 2023.